nthieberger/language-data-node-tools/ontology.md

 ## Property: translator

-The participant produced a translation of this or a related resource.
+The translator produced a translation of this or a related resource.

 ### Values expected to be one of these types: